iimez/lllms/README.md

 - [x] transformers.js engine
 - [x] Support custom engine implementations
 - [x] Make sure nothing clashes if multiple servers/stores are using the same cache directory
-- [ ] See if we can install supported engines as peer deps
+- [x] See if we can install supported engines as peer deps
+- [ ] Support more transformer.js tasks / pipelines
-- [ ] Restructure docs, add function call handler usage docs
+- [ ] Restructure docs, add function calling & grammar usage docs
 - [ ] Rework GPU+device usage / lock (Support multiple models on gpu in cases where its possible)
-- [ ] Support more transformer.js tasks / pipelines
+- [ ] Allow configuring total RAM/VRAM usage (See https://github.com/ggerganov/llama.cpp/issues/4315 Check estimates?)
 - [ ] Tests for cancellation and timeouts
-- [ ] Improve tests for embeddings
 - [ ] Logprobs support
-- [ ] Improve offline support (cli prepare to download everything ahead of runtime?)
+- [ ] Improve offline support (allow running `Engine.prepareModel` ahead of time)
 - [ ] Replace express with tinyhttp?
-- [ ] Script to generate a minimal dummy/testing GGUF https://github.com/ggerganov/llama.cpp/discussions/5038#discussioncomment-8181056
-- [ ] Allow configuring total RAM/VRAM usage (See https://github.com/ggerganov/llama.cpp/issues/4315 Check estimates?)
+-
 ### Contributing

 If you know how to fill in any of the above checkboxes or have additional ideas you'd like to make happen, feel free to open an issue or PR.

 #### Possible Future Goals

-- Create a separate HTTP API thats independent of the OpenAI spec.
+- Create a separate HTTP API thats independent of the OpenAI spec and stateful.
-- Add a clientside library (React hooks?) for use of this independent API.
+- Add a clientside library (React hooks?) for use of above API.
 - Provide a CLI.
 (Launch a server via `lllms serve config.json|js`? `lllms prepare` to download everything needed to disk?)
 - Provide a Docker image.
 And maybe a Prometheus endpoint.

 #### Currently not the Goals

 - Another facade to LLM hoster HTTP API's.
 The strengths here are local/private/offline use.
-- Worry about authentication or rate limiting or misuse.
-Host this with caution, or build these things on top.
+- Worry too much about authentication or rate limiting or misuse.
+Host this with caution.
 - Some kind of distributed or multi-node setup.
-Does not fit the scope well.
+Too soon.
-- Other tooling like vector stores, Chat GUIs, etc. Would wish for this to stay minimal and easy to understand.
+- Other common tooling like vector stores, Chat GUIs, etc.

 ### Related Solutions